-Mathieson Consulting was founded by George Mathieson in 2007 and started out primarily focussed on providing expert witness reports for solicitors in relation to pension matters upon divorce.
-Back in them thar days, George ran the business from the spare bedroom in the family home, but it has grown somewhat in the years since!
+Mathieson Consulting was founded by George Mathieson in 2007 and started out primarily focused on providing expert witness reports for solicitors in relation to pension matters upon divorce.
+Back in them days, George ran the business from the spare bedroom in the family home, but it has grown somewhat in the years since!

-In 2010 the business finally got a home of its own in Newhall Street, central Birmingham.
+In 2010 the business finally got a home of its own in central Birmingham.
 It expanded to take on a dedicated pensions administration team, and workloads increased leading to the recruitment of other report writers to work alongside George.

 In 2013, the office relocated to Edgbaston, a pleasant suburb of Birmingham best known for the cricket ground—a passion of George’s, but not the main driver of the office’s location (honest)!

 Since 2013 the business has diversified to provide advice on other pensions matters where there is a legal process, including loss of pension rights on injury or unfair dismissal, and we have also been involved in supporting solicitors defend claims when it has been alleged they were negligent in the way pensions in a divorce were handled.
 However, the bulk of Mathieson Consulting’s business still relates to pensions upon divorce.